torchbox/.github/SECURITY.md

 # Security

-If you find a security issue in our website, please email us so we can work together to find and patch the issue.
-We appreciate responsible disclosure with any security related issues, so please contact us first before creating a GitHub issue.
+If you find a security issue in any of our projects, please email us so we can work together to find and patch the issue.
+We appreciate responsible disclosure with any security related issues, so please contact us first before creating a public issue.

 Up-to-date contact information can be found in our `security.txt`: https://torchbox.com/.well-known/security.txt.